 About the Executive Service Corps

-"The Executive Service Corps engages highly trained professionals who use their time and expertise to provide nonprofits with the consulting services they need to be successful."
+Executive Service Corps is the premier nonprofit consultancy that engages highly skilled professionals who use their experience and expertise to provide nonprofits with the consulting services they need to be successful.

 "All nonprofits in our community will have access to the services they need to thrive."

 The Executive Service Corps' mission is to make nonprofits successful!
 We're a nonprofit too!
 Please give to the Executive Service Corps to allow us to continue our work.
 Your charitable donation is appreciated.
 You can give online or mail your donation to the Executive Service Corps at 207 E. Ohio St., # 212, Chicago, IL 60611.